-Due after registration and before the beginning of the trimester.
-No finance charge or administrative fee.
-Late payment fee \$25.
-Finance charge of 8% APR will apply toward any unpaid balance after the start of the term.
+Payment is due after registration and before the beginning of the trimester.
+No finance or administrative fee is charged for payments made during this period.
+The late payment fee is \$25.
+A finance charge of 8% APR will apply toward any unpaid balance after the start of the term.
 2) Payment Plan:

 A three-payment plan is available each trimester upon application and after College approval.
 Payment plans will be approved only if previous plans have been satisfactorily completed.
 Payments for each trimester are due in three equal installments.
-There is an administrative fee of \$35 per trimester.
-No finance charge if paid in full by end of payment plan.
-Late payment fee \$25.
-Finance charge of 8% APR will apply if not paid in full by the end of the payment plan period.
+There is an administrative fee of \$50 per trimester.
+There is no finance charge if payment is made in full by end of the payment plan.
+The late payment fee is \$25.
+A finance charge of 8% APR will apply if not paid in full by the end of the payment plan period.
 3) Company Reimbursement: